melvidoni/resume/content/authors/admin/_index.md

 ---

-Dr Vidoni is an academic (Lecturer, eq. to Assistant Professor) at the _Australian National University_ in the _CECS School of Computing_.
-She has ongoing domestic and international collaborations with Canada and Germany.
-Dr Vidoni's main research interests are mining software repositories, technical debt, software development, and empirical software engineering when applied to data science and scientific software.
+Dr Melina Vidoni is a Software Manager at eWater (in Canberra, Australia).
+She is also a Lecturer (on leave, eq. to Assistant Professor) at the _Australian National University_ in the _CECS School of Computing_.
+She specialises on technical debt management in scientific software, with a keen interest in technical debt identification and repayment strategies.
+For now, she remains active in research and academic supervision, continuing her international collaborations with Canada and Germany.

 She graduated from [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/) as an Information Systems Engineer.
 Years later, she received her PhD _summa cum laude_ on the same institution.
 She founded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/) in 2018, and in 2019 moved to Australia to further her research career.
 Between 2018-2022, she was also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/).
 In 2022, Dr Vidoni joined the Editorial Board of Information and Software Technology.

-**Dr Vidoni is not recruiting new students for 2023.**
+**Dr Vidoni is not recruiting new students for 2023-2024.**

 <br/>